 “I said nothing to the medium about anything on my mind, but Craig told me all about Dave, his personality, the way he died, and how he had left a wife and three children.

 “However, his main communicator was my friend Carol.
-Craig put his hands on his chest and said ‘Carol is telling me that at the time of her passing everything was falling apart.
+Craig put his hands on his chest and said ‘Carol is telling me that when of her passing everything was falling apart.
 She gives me the feeling of suffocation.
 She was severely depressed and regrets to say that she took her own life.”
 I was amazed.
-Carol, who had been one of my oldest friends, had taken their life five years previously and had confided in me about the black moods that haunted her.
+Carol, who had been one of my oldest friends, had taken their life five years before and had confided in me about the black moods that haunted her.

 “As Craig made the link he took on Carol’s mannerisms and posture.
 His voice and particularly his laugh sounded just like hers.
 Eventually, Craig said that Carol had an important message for me.
 ‘Carol says that she wants to bring forward your dog.
 He is white and has a distinctive black patch on his tail.
 I can’t hear his name but it has only three letters.
 She says it looks like the dog in a cartoon.
 Tin Tin perhaps?”